#non-linear #fitting #function #regression #linear-algebra #least-squares

 What is VarPro?

-Variable Projection (VarPro) is an algorithm that takes advantage of the fact that the given fitting problem can be separated into linear and truly nonlinear parameters.
-The linear parameters are eliminated using some clever linear algebra and the fitting problem is cast into a problem that only depends on the nonlinear parameters.
-This reduced problem is then solved by using a common nonlinear fitting algorithm, such as Levenberg-Marquardt (LM).
+Variable Projection (VarPro) is an algorithm that tatkes advantage of the fact that its fitting problem can be separated into linear and nonlinear parameters.
+First, the linear parameters are eliminated using some clever linear algebra.
+Then, the fitting problem is rewritten so that it depends only on the nonlinear parameters.
+Finally, this reduced problem is solved by using a general purpose nonlinear minimization algorithm, such as Levenberg-Marquardt (LM).

 When Should You Give it a Try?

-VarPro can dramatically increase the robustness and speed of the fitting process compared to using a "normal" nonlinear least squares fitting algorithm.
+VarPro can dramatically increase the robustness and speed of the fitting process compared to using a general purpose nonlinear least squares fitting algorithm.
 When

 • and you know the analytical derivatives of all those functions